dmeeco/fernfolio-11ty-template/src/posts/fourthpost.md

 ---
-title: Empowering European Farmers with Decentralized Technology and AI
+title: Empowering European Farmers with Decentralized Technology and Gen-AI
 date: 2025-05-31T06:23:34.838Z
 summary: Add an image to your post
 tags: